toshiro-en-miyamoto/linux/raspios.md

 # Raspberry Pi OS (Bullseye)

 Raspberry Pi OS 64-bit with Desktop (Release date: April 4th 2022) is based on Debian version: 11 (bullseye).
-Its desktop, aka PIXEL, is based on LXDE.
+Its desktop, aka PIXEL, is based on LXDE (using GTK 2).
 Available applications by default include:

 - Chromium browser
 - git